jbowdre/runtimeterror/content/posts/dynamic-opengraph-images-with-hugo/index.md

 ---
 I've lately seen some folks on [social.lol](https://social.lol) posting about their various strategies for automatically generating [Open Graph images](https://ogp.me/) for their [Eleventy](https://11ty.dev) sites.
 So this weekend I started exploring ways to do that for my [Hugo](https://gohugo.io) site.

 During my search, I came across a few different approaches using external services or additional scripts to run at build time.
-I eventually came across a post from Aaro titled [Generating OpenGraph images with Hugo](https://aarol.dev/posts/hugo-og-image/) which seemed like exactly what I was after, as it uses Hugo's built-in [image functions](https://gohugo.io/functions/images/filter/) to dynamically create the image.
+I eventually came across a post from Aaro titled [Generating OpenGraph images with Hugo](https://aarol.dev/posts/hugo-og-image/) which seemed like exactly what I was after, as it uses Hugo's built-in [image functions](https://gohugo.io/functions/images/filter/) to dynamically create the image by layering text on top of a base.

-I wound up borrowing heavily from Aaro's approach and then adding a few additional capabilities, notably the ability to overlay a designated thumbnail image on top of the resulting OpenGraph image.
+I ended up borrowing heavily from Aaro's approach with a few variants for the OpenGraph image:
+- When sharing the home page, the image includes the site description.
+- When sharing a post, the image includes the post title.
+- ... but if the post has a thumbnail listed in the front matter, that gets added to the corner of the `og:image`.

 I'm sure this could be further optimized by someone who knows what they're doing[^future].
+In any case, here's what I did to get this working.

 [^future]: Like Future John, perhaps?
 Past John loves leaving stuff for that guy to figure out.

-In any case, here's what I did to get this working.

 ### New resources
 Based on Aaro's suggestions, I started by creating a 1200x600 image to use as the base.
 I used [GIMP](https://www.gimp.org/) for this.

-I'm not a graphic designer[^web] so I kept it simple while emulating the "logo" displayed at the top of the page:
+I'm not a graphic designer[^web] so I kept it simple.
+I wanted to be sure that the text matched the font used on the site, so I downloaded the [Fira Mono `.ttf`](https://github.com/mozilla/Fira/blob/master/ttf/FiraMono-Regular.ttf) to `~/.fonts/` to make it available within GIMP.
+And then I emulated the colors and style of the "logo" displayed at the top of the page.

 ![Red background with a command prompt displaying "[runtimeterror.dev] $" in white and red font.](og_base.png)